eldercomputacao/spring-essential/README.md

 - Using simple CRUD wit database postgres
 - Using field mapping with ModelMapper
 - Using hexagonal architecture
-- Using spring-boot-starter-data-jpa with postgres
+- using spring-boot-starter-data-jpa with POSTGRES
+- using spring-boot-starter-validation VALIDATION
+- using springdoc-openapi-starter-webmvc-ui SWAGGER
+- using pring-boot-starter-hateoas HATEOAS

 ## feat-1